 59. Total Likes: This is the number of unique individuals who have clicked the button to Like your Facebook Page.

 60. Total Reach: Total reach is the number of unique individuals who have actually seen any content related to your Facebook Page.
 This includes content published on your Page as well as Facebook Ads and Promoted Posts that lead people to your Page.
+If you’re looking to run ads for your business’s Facebook page then you could look at this example of Facebook ads for pest control to see in which ways they have managed to leverage advertising on that platform to boost their own reach online.

 The sum of Post Reach won’t equal Total Reach because Pages can reach people through content other than posts.
 For instance, if someone visits a Page after searching for it, they’ll be counted in Total Reach but not Post Reach.
 Also, if someone sees more than one Page post, they’ll be counted in Post Reach for each post they see, but they’ll only be counted once in Total Reach.